 Baking Soda + Water

-Mixing baking soda and water is a great cleaning agent as it not only dissolves grease and dirt with ease, but it’s also an inexpensive and easy DIY cleaning solution when learning how to clean kitchen cabinets.
+Mixing baking soda and water is a great cleaning agent as it not only dissolves grease and dirt with ease, but it’s also an inexpensive and easy DIY cleaning solution.
 In addition to being odorless, it can cleverly mask any smells that food may have left behind.

 Baking Soda + Castille/Dish Soap